DaveParillo/intermediate-cpp/_sources/function-intro/auto.rst

                         // then the types must all match auto i = 0, *p = &i; // OK.
 Both i and the pointer to i are int

+This is a far better use for the keyword auto.
+Later, we will see that some types are long and complicated - having to type them out, as was required prior to C++11, is a chore.
+``auto`` frees us from having to declare a type the compiler already knows about.
+Additionally, some types, such as those returned by :doc:`lambda expressions <../pointers/lambda>`, are hidden from us - auto is the only option in these cases.

 When variables are initialized using auto, they inherit the *type* from the initializer, but not its *constness*.